HTTP steps

 GraphQL support

-Cornichon offers an integration with the library Sangria to propose convenient features to test GraphQL API.
+Cornichon integrates with the Sangria library to provide convenient features for testing GraphQL APIs.

 import sangria.macros._